 Their color is dark gray, with a lighter shade of gray on the underbody.
 They measure from 11 to 14 cm and weigh 15 to 30 g.

-This species of shrew is a carnivore eating insects, salamander, worms, mice, snails, seeds, voles, and fungi.
+This species of shrew is a carnivore eating insects, salamanders, worms, mice, snails, seeds, voles, and fungi.

 Northern short-tailed shrews live in many habitats, including grasslands and deciduous and coniferous forests, with an expected lifespan of 1 to 3 years.